 COVID-19 international travel rules change frequently.
 Check with the Department of State for travel advisories and get recommendations from the CDC before making any international travel plans to or from the U.S.

-COVID-19 Testing Rules for Everyone Entering the U.S. by Air
+COVID-19 Testing and Vaccine Rules for Everyone Entering the U.S.

 U.S. Citizens Traveling to a Country Outside the U.S.

 For country-specific COVID-19 travel rules including testing and quarantine, check the embassy's website.

 See the CDC's COVID-19 guidance for international travel including:

 Frequently asked questions about canceling or postponing trips

 Find the most up-to-date information from the Department of State about how the COVID-19 pandemic is affecting passport services.
 This includes in-person appointments and how much time to allow for receiving a new or updating an existing passport.

 Foreign Nationals Traveling to the U.S. From Another Country

 Most foreign nationals who have been in China, Iran, Brazil, South Africa, the United Kingdom, and certain European countries within 14 days of their scheduled arrival in the U.S. will not be allowed to enter the country.